svn2github/wordpress-vip-plugins/release-candidates/ooyala/readme.txt

 === Ooyala ===
-Contributors: ooyala, thinkoomph, balbuf
+Contributors: ooyala, thinkoomph, balbuf, bendoh
 Tags: video, media, ooyala
 Requires at least: 3.9
-Tested up to: 4.2.2
+Tested up to: 4.2.3
-Stable tag: 2.0.2
+Stable tag: 2.1.0
 License: GPLv2 or later

 Connect your Ooyala account to embed and upload assets directly from WordPress.